 The Spokane Municipal Code (SMC) Section 17C.110.200 Development Standard Table 17C.110-3 will be altered regarding lot width, frontage and minimum lot area.
-As proposed, lots will have a minimum frontage and width of 25 feet; and a minimum lot size of 2,225 sf.
-The townhomes will utilize alley-loaded townhomes with a front access along either a public ROW or a green space.
-Additionally, this project seeks bonus density.
+As proposed, approximately 317 lots intended for single-family detached residences will have a minimum frontage and width of 35 feet and a minimum lot size of approximately 2,972.54 sf.
+Additionally, approximately 142 single-family residences are proposed to have a minimum frontage of 40 sf and a minimum lot size of approximately 4,000 sf.
+The townhome lots will utilize alley-loaded townhomes with front access along a public Right of Way.